CodeWithDennis/filament-advanced-components-docs/README.md

 ## Future plans
 - [ ] The ability to add badges to a column.
-- [ ] The ability to mask a column.
+- [X] The ability to mask a column.
 - [ ] The ability to add a download button to a column.

 ## Components

+The following components are available in the package:
+-
+- AdvancedCheckboxList
+- AdvancedSelectFilter
+- AdvancedSelect
+- AdvancedTextColumn
+- AdvancedTextEntry

+## Usage

 ### Image (Prefix & Suffix)